openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 Container provides a mechanism to isolate global resources, such as process identifiers (PIDs), host information, and user information.
 The container mechanism allows the processes in different containers to have independent global resources.
 Changing system resources in a container does not affect processes in other containers.

 The LiteOS-A kernel container isolation function involves seven containers: UTS container, PID container, Mount container, Network container, Time container, IPC container, and User container.
-The container information is stored in the **container** and **credentials** structs of the process control block (ProcessCB).
+The container information is stored in the **container** and **credentials** structs of the process control block (**ProcessCB**) struct.

 The following table lists the LiteOS-A containers.